 I have read and understood this Acceptable Use Policy.
-By entering my name on this document, I agree to adhere to the principles and practices contained in this Policy.
-I understand that if I violate the rules my account can be terminated and I may face other disciplinary measures.
+I agree to adhere to the principles and practices contained in this Policy.
+I understand that if I violate the rules my account can be terminated, and I may face other disciplinary measures.